INTERNATIONAL

 Profile – As defined in the Practical Handbook:

-about its laws, procedures and the measures that it will take to implement the
+procedures and the measures that it will take to implement the Convention,

-Convention, including a description of the way the State will deal with
+including a description of the way the State will deal with requests to

 The Country Profile recommended and published by the Hague Conference may be used by a Contracting State as a means of providing this information.
 The Country Profile will indicate any State-specific documents or requirements for applications. . . . ”